Do Magnetars' X-ray luminosities exceed their spin-down luminosities?: Discussion

-Contrary to the prevailing view~\cite{Mereghetti2015,Turolla2015,Kaspi2017,Esposito2021}, therefore, the energetic requirements of magnetars are not different from those of spin-powered pulsars.
-A magnetar differs from a spin-powered pulsar only in that it is observed along a privileged latitudinal direction relative to its spin axis.
-The closer is the line of sight to a direction in which the radiation from the current sheet in the magnetosphere of a neutron star is focused, the higher the frequency and the lower the decay rate with distance of the observed radiation (ref.~\citeonline{Ardavan2021}, Section~5.5).
+Contrary to the prevailing view~\citep{Mereghetti2015,Turolla2015,Kaspi2017,Borghese2019,Esposito2021}, therefore, the energetic requirements of magnetars are not different from those of rotationally-powered pulsars.
+A magnetar differs from a rotationally-powered pulsar only in that it is observed along a privileged latitudinal direction relative to its spin axis.
+The closer is the line of sight to a direction in which the radiation from the current sheet in the magnetosphere of a neutron star is focused, the higher the frequency content and the lower the decay rate with distance of the observed radiation~\citep[][Section~5.5]{Ardavan2021}.
 If the frequency at which the spectrum of the radiation from a given magnetar peaks is lower than that at which the spectra of most gamma-ray pulsars do, it is because the line of sight to that magnetar does not lie as close to one of the privileged directions in question as the lines of sight to gamma-ray pulsars do.
-This is borne out by the fact that (unlike the data in the second {\it FERMI} catalogue which are consistent at high significance levels only with $\alpha=1.5$) the data in the McGill Magnetar Catalog are consistent with both $\alpha=1.5$ and $\alpha=1.75$ at comparable levels of significance for certain thresholds (see Fig.~\ref{MF6}).
+This is borne out by the fact that (unlike the data in the second Fermi Catalog on gamma-ray pulsars which are consistent at high significance levels only with $\alpha=1.5$) the data in the McGill Magnetar Catalog are consistent with both $\alpha=1.5$ and $\alpha=1.75$ at comparable levels of significance for certain thresholds (see Fig.~\ref{MF6}).

-It should be noted, finally, that the results arrived at here do not only follow from the currently available observational data on the fluxes and distances of magnetars, which are admittedly limited in size, but are also predicted by the analysis of the radiation that arises from the current sheet in the magnetosphere of a neutron star: a radiation whose salient features (brightness temperature, polarization, spectrum and profile with microstructure and with a phase lag between the radio and gamma-ray peaks) closely match those of the emission received from spin-powered pulsars~\cite{Ardavan2021}.